2026 Agenda

 Panel Discussion

-- How do you really make the C-suite case for continued brand media investment when finance is demanding immediate, short-term results?
+• The Defense: How to make the bulletproof C-suite case for protecting brand investment when the board, and the room, is demanding short-term savings.

-- Does a pullback in competitor spending create a rare window of media deflation, allowing smart brands to buy premium inventory and market share at a discount?
+• The Counter-Attack: Does a pullback in competitor spending create a rare window of media deflation, allowing us to buy premium inventory and market share at a discount?

 10:55 - 11:20